Mentorship

 Step 2: Design the Structure

-• Length: Is it a 3-month mentorship track?
+• Length: Is this a 3-month track?
 A rolling pairing program?

-• Frequency: How often should mentors and mentees meet? (e.g., biweekly 1:1s)
+• Frequency: How often should mentors and mentees meet?
+Biweekly one-on-ones work well for most.

 • Scope: Should the mentor focus on craft, career, or both?